A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Appendix

-Part (2): We show here that the mapping $T$ fulfils certain nonexpansiveness properties required for the convergence of Algorithm~\ref{Algorithm_apriori}, for compatible choices of $\tau$.
-In particular, we provide here a sufficient condition for which the iteration
+Part (2): We show that the mapping $T$ fulfils certain nonexpansiveness properties required for the convergence of Algorithm~\ref{Algorithm_apriori}, for compatible choices of $\tau$.
+In particular, we provide a sufficient condition for which the iteration